-If you’re not a beer drinker then this cocktail will let you sip in style for St. Patrick’s day.
-It all starts with the green tinted melon liqueur, Midori.
-Give the drink a fun name like the Green Leprechaun and set it among gold coins in a gold tray for a presentation that’s suited to the occasion.
+If you’re not a beer drinker this cocktail will let you sip in style for St. Patrick’s day.
+It all starts with green melon liqueur like Midori or DeKuyper.
+Give the drink a fun name like a Green Leprechaun or a Sweet Shamrock to fit the theme of the holiday.

-- Place a row of these drinks on a gold tray and surround them with gold coins.
+- Place drinks on a gold tray and surround them with gold coins.
 This becomes the “pot of gold” at the end of the rainbow.

 - Take the display a step further by placing turf grass as the table cover.
 Turf rugs are inexpensive and can be cut to size at home stores like Lowe’s.